TooTallNate/n8.io-old/articles/converting-a-c-library-to-gyp.markdown

 ```

 Sometimes additional sources files are used (or not used) so in that case you
-would add a `sources` block withing that conditional.
+would add a `sources` block within that conditional.

 At this point, Windows should work as well: